URL Module - Inserting a Link to a Web Resource

 Appearance choices include:

-Automatic, This opens a new page that displays the message, "Click on website name to open the resource."
-The user must click on the website name to open the website in the same tab or window.
+- Automatic: Opens a new page displaying the message, "Click on website name to open the resource".
+The user must click the website name to open it in the same tab or window.
 Not recommended.

-Embed, Displays the webpage within the Avenue page.
-There are browser issues with this option.
-Use this with caution.
+- Embed: Displays the webpage within the Avenue page.
+This option may cause browser compatibility issues, so use it with caution.

 10. Scroll down and click the Save and return to course button.